mwojnars/schemat/django-app/hypertag/core/README.md

 Note that:
 - All external tags that return plain text (their property `terminal = True`) are terminal.
 - All native hypertags that

+## Modules

+### Import

+Special symbols available inside a Hypertag script: `__file__`, `__package__` - for proper interpretation of import paths.
+They can be initialized through same-named arguments of Runtime.render() and Runtime.translate().

+- absolute vs. relative import paths

+### Export

+Regular Python modules (.py files) can export symbols for use in Hypertag scripts.
+Any global variable defined by a module that can be imported into another Python module can also be imported to a Hypertag script as an object ($NAME).

+Additionally, if a module defines a `__tags__` global - which should be a dict with strings (tag names) as keys and Tag objects as values - the content of this dictionary can be imported as tags (%NAME) into a Hypertag script.

 ## Script execution